sanmiakintayo/Insight-and-Trends-in-Real-Estate-Sales/README.md

 -	Data cleaning and transformation were  done with PowerQuery
 -	Data modelling was done in PowerBI
 -	Data analyses were done with Excel,  PowerBI, SQL
+-	Data visualisation and report done with PowerBI

 ### Key Performance Indicators (KPIs)
 -	Sales Target